swiftlang/swift-evolution/proposals/0390-noncopyable-structs-and-enums.md

 for a value to the core API of its type.
 We can relax this restriction if experience shows a need to.)

+For the extent of this proposal, we also propose that `discard self` can only be applied in types whose components include no reference-counted, generic, or existential fields, nor do they include any types that transitively include any fields of those types or that have `deinit`s defined of their own.
+(Such a type might be called "POD" or "trivial" following C++ terminology).
+We explore lifting this restriction as a future direction.

-Even with the ability to `suppressdeinit self`, care would still need be taken when writing destructive operations to avoid triggering the deinit on alternative exit paths, such as early `return`s, `throw`s, or implicit propagation of errors from `try` operations.
+Even with the ability to `discard self`, care would still need be taken when writing destructive operations to avoid triggering the deinit on alternative exit paths, such as early `return`s, `throw`s, or implicit propagation of errors from `try` operations.
 For instance, if we write: